 But then it’s lunchtime and you sit down to a 4-course meal, you drink a great espresso, crash for 20 minutes and then start the afternoon.
 “So, tell me; why did you make this movie?”

 I traveled all over France, from Paris to Bordeaux, to Lyons, Avignon and Lilles.
 I did press during the day followed by evening screenings of the film.
 I actually enjoyed talking to the audience afterwards.
-For some reason I never feel nervous.
-I like to engage the audience, hear their thoughts and entertain them a little bit.
+For some reason I never feel nervous doing that.
+I like to engage the audience, to hear their thoughts and entertain them a little bit.
 If someone asks a question I really try to answer it.
-If someone asks a stupid question I really try to answer it by humiliating them.
-I’m kidding.
-But, like I said; people have strong opinions and little qualms about sharing them.
+If someone asks a stupid question I really try to answer it.
+People have strong opinions and little qualms about sharing them.
 One guy in Lilles stood up and furiously denounced Delirious because it didn’t have sections of black and white the way Living In Oblivion did.

 Sometimes after being in a hotel room all day I’d get a little stir-crazy.
-I’ve been taking boxing lessons for about 2 years and part of my workout is jumping rope; an exercise comparable to carrying Mike Tyson up the Empire State Building.
-One afternoon I went into the Luxembourg Gardens and found a secluded spot.
-I’d been jumping for about 3 minutes when I sensed something behind me.
+I’ve been taking boxing lessons for about 2 years and part of my workout is jumping rope.
+One afternoon I went into the Luxembourg Gardens and found a secluded spot on some gravel beneath a row of immaculately pruned pear trees.
+I’d been jumping for about 3 minutes when I sensed some movement behind me.
 Turning I saw 8 little French kids about 6 years old, huddled in a mystified cluster silently watching me.
-Unfortunately they scattered as soon as I opened my mouth which kind of hurt my feelings because I’d really wanted to talk to them.
+I stopped and said something in a form of French even I didn’t understand but they they scattered as soon as I opened my mouth.